WuTheFWasThat/wuthefwasthat.github.io/about.md

 - Work on a variety of [side projects](/projects).
 - Appreciate things humanity has produced, e.g. reading, playing games, doing puzzles, watching shows, listening to music.
   Here some of [my favorite things](/favorites).
-- Spend time with my fiancée, family, and friends.
+- Spend time with my family and friends.

 ## History